 Treatments like physiotherapy, osteopathy or remedial massage can generally help neck and shoulder pain.

 An injury to the neck that results from a sudden jerking backwards and forwards is often called a whiplash.
 Typically, this occurs as a result of a rear-end motor vehicle accident.
-This type of injury can overstretch and place a shearing force on the neck and upper back region, resulting in a strain or tear to the supporting ligaments, muscles and discs, and even irritating the nerves.
+This type of injury can overstretch the neck and upper back region, resulting in a strain or tear to the supporting ligaments, muscles and discs, even irritating the nerves.

 Symptoms of whiplash

 The common symptoms of a whiplash injury are pain, stiffness, dizziness and headache.
-Recovery depends on the person and the extent of the injury, but can take weeks to months.
+Recovery depends on the person and extent of the injury, but it can take weeks to months.

 - gentle mobilisation exercises

-Wry neck is the term used to describe a common condition where your neck suddenly becomes stiff and painful.
+Wry neck (also known as torticollis) is the term used to describe a common condition where your neck suddenly becomes stiff and painful.
 Turning your head to the side (generally one side more than the other) and looking up can produce an acute ‘catching’ pain.

 One or both sides of the neck may also go into spasm, and pain may be felt from the top of the neck down to the shoulder blade and even out to the top of the shoulder.

 Causes of wry neck

 There are many causes, with the most common including: